5 Reasons Why You Should Get Tested For Sleep Apnea Today

 Sleep Apnea has kind of been a hot topic for the last couple years.
 As research progresses we see more and more reasons why Sleep Apnea needs to be treated.
 We also see more and more methods of accomplishing this.
 There’s the CPAP, Positional Sleep Therapy, Surgery, and even Oral Devices all meant to help people with Sleep Apnea get the sleep they need.

-Of course, before you get it cured a diagnosis is needed.
+Of course, before you get treatment a diagnosis is needed.
 A lot of people find it hard to get up and get tested.
 These same people just look at snoring as some noise in the night and not as a symptom of a much larger problem.
 If you need some reasons why you should get your sleep apnea treated then here’s just a few that might scare you into a diagnosis…

-1: There’ a ton of snoring involved
+1: There’ a ton of snoring involved with sleep apnea

 Nobody wants to hear a constant “hrrrrrunnghghghh” during the night.
 Besides the constant annoyance and unrelenting noise that just WONT let up, there’s tons of health risks beside Sleep Apnea.
 From Arrhythmias to Stoke, there’s just so many diseases that snoring is an obvious indicator of.